Strange Frame: Plot

 Weeks pass, Parker tracking Naia's progress via news feeds.
 After seeing reports of a number of troubling incidents - Atem dying in a mysterious shuttle crash, Chat leaving the band due to a previously unknown drug addiction, and another talent signed to Dorlan's company dying just as her popularity peaked - Parker realizes that Dorlan is going to have Naia killed in order to maximize the popularity of her music.
 She strikes a deal with Philo and Reesa: if she buys them the last part needed to make the ship operational, using money from selling her antique saxophone, Philo and Reesa will help her recover Naia before she can be killed.
 Parker makes her way to a massive Naia concert, but after listening to her unemotional performance she realizes that the Naia on stage is actually an android duplicate, meaning the real Naia is being held somewhere else.
 She, Philo, and Reesa update their plans.

 Parker infiltrates the fake Naia's luxury apartment, with friends of hers providing a distraction.
 She confronts the fake Naia, incapacitates her, then grabs her.
 When security forces arrive Parker flees down the side of the building on Philo's loaned hoverchair, accidentally dropping the Naia android in the process.
 Though damaged, Parker recovers it and is soon picked up by Philo, who has stolen Dorlan's car.
 Philo flees from the police while Parker searches the android's databanks for Naia's location, eventually finding it.
 Successfully evading the police, Philo and Parker find the lab where Naia has been held, being used as a template to better enhance the Naia android's behavior.
 Naia is near death but alive; Parker rescues her, leaving the android in her place and setting the lab on fire.

-Naia is placed in a medical treatment device on Philo's ship, Parker unsure if she will survive.
+Naia is placed in a medical treatment device on Philo's ship, Parker is unsure if she will survive.
 The destroyed lab is investigated; finding remains which seem to match Naia, the authorities declare Naia dead.
 Dorlan is soon arrested for his presumed involvement in the lab and Naia's death, especially since his car was found just outside.
 After some time, Naia finally awakes on the ship, greeting Parker lovingly.